JindiHu/Weather-Forecast-Traffic-Cam/README.md

 ### `serve -s build`
-To run production bundles.
+To run production bundles.\
-Make sure run Command Prompt as administrator
+Make sure run Command Prompt as administrator.\
+Open http://localhost:5000 to view it in the browser.